huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 ## BetterTransformer

-BetterTransformer API converts 🤗 transformers models to make them use PyTorch-native transformer fastpath that calls optimized kernels such as Flash Attention under the hood.
+[BetterTransformer](https://huggingface.co/docs/optimum/bettertransformer/overview) converts 🤗 Transformers models to use the PyTorch-native fastpath execution, which calls optimized kernels like Flash Attention under the hood.

+BetterTransformer is also supported for faster inference on single and multi-GPU for text, image, and audio models.

 <Tip>

 Flash Attention can only be used for models using fp16 or bf16 dtype.
-Make sure to cast your model before using BetterTransformer.
+Make sure to cast your model to the appropriate dtype before using BetterTransformer.

 </Tip>